2021 New York Film Critics Circle Awards

 The 87th New York Film Critics Circle Awards, honoring the best in film for 2021, were announced on December 3, 2021.

-The ceremony, which was originally scheduled to take place on January 10, 2022, was postponed due to COVID-19-related concerns involving the Omicron variant widespread surge throughout the U.S.; it ultimately took place at TAO Downtown Restaurant in New York on March 16, 2022.
+The ceremony, which was originally scheduled to take place on January 10, 2022, was postponed due to COVID-19-related concerns involving the then-Omicron variant widespread surge throughout the United States; it ultimately took place at Tao Downtown in New York on March 16, 2022.